Agricultural College, Bapatla: History

 Sri C R Srinivasa Iyengar was its first principal.

 The college was affiliated to the Andhra University in 1945.
-The first graduating class received their degree is 1948 from the Andhra University, Waltair.
+The first graduating class received their degree in 1948 from the Andhra University, Waltair.
 An area of 328 acres was acquired on the Bapatla – Guntur road in 1950.

 The college was recognized to give a M.Sc (Ag) by research in 1951.
 In 1964 it became part of Andhra Pradesh Agricultural University, established with Sri O Pulla Reddy as first Vice-Chancellor.
 Post-graduate programmes were started in Genetics and Plant Breeding (1968), Entomology and Soil Science and Agricultural Chemistry (1970), Agricultural Economics (1976), Plant Physiology (1978), in Agronomy and Plant Pathology (1982).
 An Extension division was added in 1984.
 Ph.D programmes in Plant Pathology, Plant Physiology and Entomology began in 1993.